shreyasgite/Shreyas-Gite-Resume/README.md

 I was the 1st employee and worked with founders from building the concept and team to first drive software.
 Now a leading a ML team for
-- Level 2+ highway pilot for one of the German Luxury car manufacturers.
+- Level 4 system for one of the biggest car manufacturers.
-- Level 4 system for confined environments for one of the German Luxury car manufacturers.
+- Level 4 system for private environments for Porsche.

 ---